tekanoma/GoStreamRecord/README.md

 - View logs and recorded videos directly in the web UI
 - Docker and service examples for easier setup
 ## In Progress:
-- Better handling of default usernames and passwords
+- ~~Better handling of default usernames and passwords~~
 - Embedding the index file directly into the code
+- API secret key

 ## Usage
 Default login: